 After spending the night in Moncton, we took an entire day to fully appreciate the tides of Fundy.
 The tide tables allowed us to walk on the ocean floor in the morning at Hopewell Rocks; then we came back in the late afternoon to see high tide.
 While waiting for the tides to change, we explored the trails and beaches of Fundy National Park, about 45 minutes down the road in Alma.

 A walk on the ocean floor at Hopewell Rocks is the classic way to experience the extreme tides of the Bay of Fundy.
-It is possible to spend an entire day hiking this stretch of coastline and appreciating the rock formations at every tidal level; there are kayaking experiences available at the highest tides, a playground for the little ones, a visitor center with exhibits and a café.
+It is possible to spend an entire day hiking this stretch of coastline and appreciating the rock formations at every tidal level.

-While Hopewell Rocks is a very popular and even crowded destination, Fundy National Park is a much different experience; it’s one of the hidden gems of the Fundy coastline.
-The park’s network of trails takes families through green mossy forests to waterfalls, along cliff edges above rocky beaches, and even past one of New Brunswick’s scenic covered bridges.
+While Hopewell Rocks is a very popular, often crowded destination, Fundy National Park is a much different experience.
+It’s one of the hidden gems of the Fundy coastline.
+The park’s network of hiking trails takes families through green mossy forests to waterfalls, along cliff edges above rocky beaches, and even past one of New Brunswick’s scenic covered bridges.

 New Brunswick is a destination in itself.
 If you want to focus your family’s vacation on New Brunswick, read Trekaroo’s Exploring Southern New Brunswick and the Bay of Fundy with Kids for more details on this region.